 Having a POS system can even help you know your employee behavior.
 How can you do that?

-Even if you have many number of employees using the same machine, you can assign a unique identification code (sometimes called clerk code) and link employees to specific transactions.
+Even if you have many employees using the same machine, you can assign a unique identification code (sometimes called clerk code) and link employees to specific transactions.
 This way sellers can identify employees’ performance, and build healthy competition.

 Employee theft can also be found out using a POS system.